• Skip to primary navigation

 • Put sticks / blocks of refrigerated butter in the inner pot of the Instant Pot.

-• Then the milk solids will start to separate from the butter, and the bubbles will become smaller and smaller.
+• Very soon - the color will start to deepen, milk solids will start to separate, and the bubbles will become smaller and smaller.

-• When the bubbles cover the entire surface, the milk solids start turning lightly red, and the ghee appears lightly golden in color, hit cancel.
+• When the bubbles cover the entire surface, and the ghee appears lightly golden in color -- hit cancel.
 This takes about 10 minutes for 1 pound of refrigerated butter, but the time can vary based on quantity and temperature of the butter.
 Visual cues will not vary. (see notes)

 • Store ghee in a clean airtight glass container.